republik/plattform/src/components/Icons/docs.md

 ## IconContextProvider

-The styleguide exports IconContextProvider, which can be wrapped around an app to provide global CSS for Icons.
+The styleguide exports `IconContextProvider`, which can be wrapped around an app to provide default props, like inline styles, for icons.

 ```code|lang-js
 import {